syrotkin/dentistreminder/DentistReminder/README.txt

 Connection string: Data Source=test.db;Pooling=true;FailIfMissing=false

 TODO:
+- Screen for entering patients -- validation there
 - Local country date format
 - UI validation that the fields that are not null, are not null